 - Like Smoke testing, if any of the programs fail the Sanity tests, the developer receives it back in order to fix the build.

 Smoke Testing vs Sanity Testing Comparison Table

-Below is the 6 topmost comparison between Smoke Testing vs Sanity Testing
+Here are the top 6 comparisons between Smoke Testing vs Sanity Testing:

 |Smoke testing helps in determining if further rigorous testing is needed or not, thereby saving time.

 |Sanity testing is only conducted if there is enough time.
 It checks the functionality of a program after making minor edits.